rohinmanvi/documentation-harvester/README.md

 ## Overview

 The Documentation Harvester automatically tracks popular packages (currently from PyPI), retrieves their documentation URLs, crawls the linked pages (while respecting robots.txt), processes and deduplicates the content, and stores version-controlled documentation in an SQLite database.
-This pipeline is designed for periodic execution and easy extension to support other languages and data sources.
+This pipeline is designed for easy extension to support other languages and data sources.

 ## Usage